 Next stop was the magnificent hall, the interior is just as impressive as the exterior.
 A tour by Henry VIII was just about to start but the kids were eager to race ahead and look at all the rooms.
-I definitely want to visit without the kids and take in the tour as I would love to fins out more about the hall’s history.
+I definitely want to visit without the kids and take in the tour as I would love to find out more about the hall’s history.

-I spent some time imagining myself sat in front of the impressive fire places with a classic book.
+I spent some time imagining myself sat in front of the impressive fireplaces with a classic book.
 The kids were in awe at pretty windows and the piano.

-Upstairs we found a room set up like a Victorian school room, the kids loved pretending they were in a lesson and I was quick to point out the switch that the teacher would have used on unruly children.
+Upstairs we found a room set up like a Victorian schoolroom, the kids loved pretending they were in a lesson and I was quick to point out the switch that the teacher would have used on unruly children.
 The kids were also fascinated by the Priest’s room which I found terrifying.

 The hall often hosts witch tours which sounds spooky but lots of fun.